natecraddock/ziglua/readme.md

 * Run an example with `zig build run-example-<name>`
 * Install an example with `zig build install-example-<name>`

+An additional example (`examples/lpeg`) shows how to compile and link a Lua module written in C like LPeg.

 ## Why use Ziglua?
 Ziglua is a simple wrapper around the C API.
 Ziglua aims to mirror the [Lua C API](https://www.lua.org/manual/5.5/manual.html#4) as closely as possible, while improving ergonomics using Zig's features.
 For example: